 - A new value for the user's account Balance results in a financial transaction that corrects the previous account balance.
-See Section 3.8.2, "Transactions" [61].
-The user is notified by a pop-up message in his active User Web App when his balance is adapted. - Set the Credit limit with one of these buttons: - None: user has no credit limit, and is not restricted.
+See Section 3.8.2, "Transactions" [65].
+The user is notified by a pop-up message in his active User Web App when his balance is adapted. - Set the Credit limit with one of these buttons: - None: user has no credit limit, and is not restricted. - Default: user has default credit limit.
+See Section 4.10.12.2, "General Financial Options" [153]. - Individual: when selected a custom credit limit can be entered.